 “Nick and Rocco took it to another level,” says James, “so me and Kev became the sensible ones.
 I think Nick tried to keep up with Roc.
 And maybe he wasn't as strong as he was.
 Roc’s a real survivor.
 And Nick had more pressure on him.
 He had this insecurity…”

 “I think Nick needed me cos I’m quite fearless,” says Rocco.
 “I don't give a fuck.
 Maybe because I come from such a rough background.
 I don’t think Nick wanted to be like me – I think he saw something in me that he wanted to possess.
-The way I saw, I’d kick the door down and then, when we get in there, ‘Sort it out, Nick’.
+The way I saw it, I’d kick the door down and then, when we get in there, ‘Sort it out, Nick’.
 Cos Nick was always the boss, the way I saw it.
 He was always the Guv’nor.”

 “To me, it’s not just about the music, it’s the whole lifestyle of it.
 Whatever people say about touring, apart from being onstage, it’s still incredibly boring.
 How bands go on tour sober, I don’t know.
 I don't know how the fuck they do that.
 I just couldn’t imagine it.
 Staring out of a window all day, reading your book, whatever.